 - High-intensity acceleration distances.

-Their study found that central defenders produced the lowest values in those categories, but sports scientist Thomas Reilly argues that center fullbacks exert several high-speed efforts to handle opposing forwards.
+Their study found that central defenders produced the lowest values in those categories.
+Still, sports scientist Thomas Reilly argues that center fullbacks exert several high-speed efforts to handle opposing forwards.

 Best Position for a Fast Soccer Player

-There are several great position options for fast players depending on their other skills.
-Soccer is about creating chances, taking them, and also stopping the opponent from doing this.
+Depending on their other skills, there are several great position options for fast players.
+Soccer is about creating chances, taking them, and stopping opponents from doing this.

 The two most dangerous areas on the field are at either end of the field.
 Goals can be scored and lost.

 If the defense has pace, their recovery runs can be used to push up the field – creating a high line.

-This high line will put the team in closer contact to link play and if the ball is played behind the defense, the fast-paced defenders can recovery quickly and between the goalkeeper and attacker.
+This high line will put the team in closer contact to link play, and if the ball is played behind the defense, the fast-paced defenders can recover quickly and between the goalkeeper and attacker.

 This strategy works the opposite way for the attackers.
-Fast-paced attackers will have the defense retreating back to their goal to stop any run behind them – this creates gaps in their team between defense, midfield, and attack.
+Fast-paced attackers will have the defense retreat to their goal to stop any run behind them, creating gaps in their team between defense, midfield, and attack.

 However, although these two areas can be critical, the pace can be more effective when there is space to use the pace.

 What two positions run the most in soccer?

 Most often, you find fast players as outside backs or forwards.
 This is because there is space to utilize the pace along the touchline.

-Goalkeepers are ready for any balls that are played through – they act as a sweeper to stop this strategy.
+Goalkeepers are ready for any balls played through – they act as sweepers to stop this strategy.